nre-learning/nrelabs-curriculum/lessons/lesson-26/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 7)">Run this snippet</button>

-Now you can see the OpenConfig is vendor-neutral and therefore this exercise can be applied to other 3rd party vendor as well (_by using a vendor neutral NetConf Client_).
+Now you can see that OpenConfig is vendor-neutral and therefore this exercise can be applied to any other vendor that also supports OpenConfig (_by using a vendor neutral NetConf Client_).

 In the next chapter we will explore custom yang modules where you may define custom data schema for different business needs.